-The Arizona Culinary Institute was the vision of Chef Robert E. Wilson, former governor of Arizona J. Fife Symington III, former president of Scottsdale Culinary Institute Darren Leite and trucking entrepreneur and business leader Jerry Moyes.
+The Arizona Culinary Institute was the vision of Chef Robert E. Wilson, former governor of Arizona J.Fife Symington III, former president of Scottsdale Culinary Institute Darren Leite and trucking entrepreneur and business leader Jerry Moyes.
 These individuals recognized the need in the Phoenix area for a culinary school focused on traditional French methods of cooking that would prepare its students for a career in the culinary field.
-The vision was for small classes and hands on training where the needs of the student were primary in every business decision.
+The vision was for small classes (no more than 20 students per class) and hands-on training where the needs of the student were primary in every business decision.
 After a year of working with leaders in the Phoenix business, restaurant and education community, a business plan was developed which met their vision.

 In early 2002 their vision became a reality when the Arizona Culinary Institute started its first class at 114th Street and Shea Boulevard in Scottsdale, Arizona.
-The school is positioned on one of the most beautiful sites in the Phoenix metropolitan area with views of the McDowell Mountains, a site which inspires creativity to both the chefs and students.
-The ACI location, well equipped classrooms and professional instructors which were part of the school from day one, continue to be the foundation that has led to the school's success.
+The school is positioned on one of the most beautiful sites in the Phoenix metropolitan area with views of the McDowell Mountains; a site which inspires creativity in both the chefs and students.
+The ACI location, well-equipped classrooms, and professional instructors, which were part of the school from day one, continue to be the foundation that has led to the school's success.

-The original focus continues to be the guiding light which drives the school today - focus on your students and the business will succeed.
+The original focus continues to be the guiding light which drives the school today-focus on your students and the business will succeed.

 Please take time to carefully review our catalog.
 We have tried to make it as helpful and informative as possible.
-Please call us with any guestions, we hope that you will come and visit our school.
+Please call us with any questions.
+We hope that you will come and visit our school.